Cruise the Chobe River into Botswana & Namibia & Safari Overland in Private Reserves

 our privately chartered luxury houseboat, is our home for the next three days, and we begin with lunch aboard.
-Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zimbabwe.
-While we’ll see plentiful wildlife from our riverboat, we also take more intimate excursions via tender boats along narrow channels and inlets for a closer vantage point.
+Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zambia and Zimbabwe.
+While we’ll see plentiful wildlife from the deck of the boat, we also make more intimate excursions via tender boats along narrow channels and inlets, for a closer vantage point.

 Days 8 & 9: Exploring the Chobe River System

-While each day’s discoveries are different, we’ll experience a range of wildlife encounters and cultural activities during our riverboat safari.
+While each day’s discoveries are different, we’ll experience a wide range of wildlife encounters and cultural activities during our riverboat safari.
 Chobe National Park is known for its tremendous elephant herds, a population that exceeds 70,000.
 We often see several hundred elephants in a single day!
-Large herds of buffalo and antelope are also present, and can get exhilaratingly close on skiff excursions into their midst.
-We’re also likely to see lots of hippos and crocodiles, and birds abound, too (more than 400 species)—look for water birds such as storks, herons and egrets as we cruise leisurely along the riverways.
-Other activity options include a guided walk on Impalila Island to meet local villagers and a chance to climb an ancient baobab tree, rewarding adventurers with spectacular views of the Chobe and Zambezi confluence and four bordering countries from the top.
-And for those who want to try their hand at landing one of the Zambezi’s famed tiger fish, both fly fishing and rod-and-reel options are available.
-Each evening we return to our comfortable houseboat for dinner and a soothing night’s rest, lulled to sleep by the sounds of the African wild.
+Large herds of buffalo and antelope are also present, and we often get exhilaratingly close on skiff excursions into their midst.
+We’re also likely to see lots of hippos and crocodiles, and birds abound, too—more than 400 species.
+Look for water birds such as storks, herons and egrets as we leisurely ply the channels.

 Day 10: Kasane / Depart

 After breakfast, transfer by tender boat from the Chobe Princess

-to the customs office on Impalila Island to exit from Namibia.
+to the customs office on Impalila Island to exit Namibia.
 Crossing the Chobe River once more, we retrace our steps to re-enter Botswana, where our safari comes to an end in Kasane and we connect with onward flights.